hiddenswitch/Spellsource/docs/testing-guide.md

 ## TraceTests

 `TraceTests` replays recorded failure traces from `src/test/resources/traces/`.
 When MassTest or production games crash, a trace JSON file captures the exact game state and actions that led to the crash.
 TraceTests replays these to verify fixes.
+# Persistent single-player matches

+Quick Play and Rogue Run matches with one human and one bot are checkpointed after mulligan and after every resolved action.
+The checkpoint is the deterministic engine trace in `games.trace`; the game remains `STARTED` until it ends or the player explicitly concedes.
+Closing a client therefore does not trigger the normal inactivity concession for these matches.

+On the next `isInMatch` request the server first checks hosted contexts, then lazily restores the newest checkpointed `STARTED` game owned by that player.
+Restoration replays against the current SQL card catalogue, waits for the usual `FIRST_MESSAGE`, and sends the reconstructed state before accepting another action.
+A malformed or incompatible trace is logged and marked as an abandoned loss, so it cannot leave the client indefinitely loading.
+Human-versus-human matches retain their normal timeout behavior.

+For a local check, run `./gradlew.bat :spellsource-server:run`, start a bot match, finish mulligan and take an action, then restart Unity.
+Repeat after restarting the server; the same game ID and board should return automatically.
+Repeat the flow from a Rogue Run and confirm its run progresses only when the restored match ends.

+Server coverage can be run with `./gradlew.bat :spellsource-server:test --tests "com.hiddenswitch.framework.tests.GraphQLTests"` and `./gradlew.bat :spellsource-server:test --tests "com.hiddenswitch.framework.tests.MatchmakingTests"`; engine trace coverage is `./gradlew.bat :spellsource-cards-git:test --tests "*.TraceTests"`.

+The current Vert.x gRPC code generator requires JDK 24 or newer.
+On Windows, set `JAVA_HOME` to a JDK 24 installation before running Gradle.

+For manual restart/restore testing, start the stack once with `./gradlew.bat :spellsource-server:run`.
+After reaching a checkpoint in a bot match, stop only that Java process with `Ctrl+C`, then run the same command again.
+PostgreSQL, Redis, Keycloak, and GraphQL stay running through the restart; use `./gradlew.bat :spellsource-server:purgeLocalServices` only when a clean local state is wanted.